There's no need to choose between the outback and the ocean...

 Trips from 1 January 2023 onwards

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

-From Adelaide, you can drive to Port Augusta (3.5 hours) where you can either take the coastal route or go inland towards the Gawler Ranges.
-There are also three regional airports located within the Eyre Peninsula in Ceduna, Port Lincoln and Whyalla with daily flights to and from Adelaide.
+From Adelaide, you can drive to Port Augusta (4 hours) where you can then take the coastal route or go inland towards the Gawler Ranges.
+There are also three airports located in the Eyre Peninsula region — Ceduna, Port Lincoln and Whyalla — with daily flights to/from Adelaide.

 Ensure you bring a comfortable pair of walking shoes or hiking boots, a pair of thongs, bathers, a sun hat, sunglasses, a daypack and clothing that you can layer up or down.
-You might also like to bring one or two smart casual outfits in case you visit restaurants and bars in the evening.
+You might also want to bring one or two smart casual outfits for restaurants and bars in the evening.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.